cavecomputing/SWE-Alpha-Test/README.md

 ### Submitting a suggestion
 We are plenty open to suggestions!
 We want a seperate template for submitting suggestions though so we can keep them seperate from bugs.
-The template can be found at the bottom of the FAQ but here are a few guidelines to follow.
+The template can be found at the bottom of the FAQ but please follow the naming convention.

 **title:** The **title** of the issue should begin with `[Suggestion]` and if submitting over email this would be the subject.